0x4248/OpenBlender-Site/README.md

 ## Licence

-This project is licenced under the public domain.
+This project is licenced under the public domain (CC-0).
 You can use it for any purpose without any restrictions.